oscarlevin/pretext-tools/README.md

 In particular, if you are working with multiple projects in the same window, you might need to refresh your list of targets (this list is determined by looking at the `project.ptx` manifest, but is set once when a project is opened).

 All this assumes you that have the PreTeXt-CLI installed.
 The extension will try to install this for you if not, but that still requires Python 3.8.5 or later, and PIP to be installed.
 If you don't have that yet, see the [PreTeXt documentation](https://pretextbook.org/doc/guide/html/quickstart-getting-pretext.html).

+If you have PreTeXt-CLI installed in a virtual environment, or have a non-standard way of calling python, you can set the path to the python executable (of your virtual environment of system) in the "python Path" setting.

 ### Formatting